ryder-4/ryder-4/README.md

 ## Hi there 👋

+I'm Rayed, a Computer Science student based in Lahore, Pakistan.

+I enjoy solving problems using Machine Learning and related to Machine Learning.

+I have experience in finetuning ML models, making them from scratch, and compressing them for edge-aware solutions.

+My Senior Year Project, which I am currently working on, solves image and video deterioration due to rain or rain streaks in particular, using concepts in Computer Vision and Deep Learning.

+I'm currently learning full stack web development by building an AI powered note taking web app with 4 team members, it is pinned in my projects below.

+I have pinned my favourite projects below, but my favourite among those is (LLM compression and deployment on an edge device).

+You can contact me on my email:
+* rayedhafeez@yahoo.com

+### Fun Facts:

+* I like making music and can play any song you name, challenge me
+* Rainbow six siege is my favourite video game
+* If tech majors did not exist, I would have been a commercial pilot

 <!--
 **ryder-4/ryder-4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.